kyphan38/web/assets/docs/technical/os - ongoing/2-memory/5-memory-allocation-and-free-space-management-algo.md

 # memory allocation and free space management algo

-# Variable sized allocation
+## Variable Sized Allocation

+--

-Given a block of memory, how do we allocate it to satisfy various memory allocation requests?
+- Given a block of memory, how do we allocate it to satisfy various memory allocation requests?

-This problem must be solved in the C library
+- This problem must be solved in the C library
   - Allocates one or more pages from the kernel via brk/sbrk or mmap system calls
   - Gives out smaller chunks to user programs via malloc

-This problem also occurs in the kernel
+- This problem also occurs in the kernel
   - The kernel must allocate memory for its internal data structures

-# Variable sized allocation: Headers
+## Variable Sized Allocation: Headers

+--

-Consider a simple implementation of malloc
+- Consider a simple implementation of malloc

-Every allocated chunk has a header with information like the size of the chunk
+- Every allocated chunk has a header with information like the size of the chunk
   - Why store size?
-It helps to know how much to free when free() is called
+We should know how much to free when free() is called

-# Free list
+## Free List

 Free space is managed as a list
 - A pointer to the next free chunk is embedded within the free chunk